noostrata/wiki_contra/README.md

 ## Web Interface

-You can also launch a small Flask web application to try the analysis in your browser:
+You can also launch a small Flask web application to try the analysis in your browser.
+The page now uses a simple card layout and styled form controls for a cleaner look:

 ```bash
 pip install Flask